 Cinnamon edition will boot slightly faster in the new version.
 The team has identified a delay execution of a system process until the desktop environment is fully loaded.
 This issue is fixed, hence improvement in the speed.

-Mint update tool has been revamped with some updates to the UI.
-Users are no longer allowed to perform updates which would remove sensitive packages, which was possible in the older versions, causing accidental critical packages removal.
+The mint update tool has been revamped with some updates to the UI.
+Users are no longer allowed to perform upgrades that would remove sensitive packages, which was possible in the older versions, causing accidental critical packages removal.
 It will also show a notice to reboot the computer when needed.